Jose Trevino Player Props: Yankees vs. White Sox

 Jose Trevino At The Plate

-- Trevino has two doubles, three home runs and seven walks while hitting .213.
+- Trevino is batting .213 with two doubles, three home runs and seven walks.

-- In eight games this season (23.5%), Trevino has picked up an RBI, including two games with multiple runs batted in.
+- In eight games this year (23.5%), Trevino has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in 11 of 34 games so far this season.
+- He has scored in 11 of 34 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.